 Hare Creek Beach

-This eight foot wide painting began as a six inch newspaper clipping in an article about the Galapagos Islands.
+This eight foot wide painting is based on a six inch newspaper clipping in an article about the Galapagos Islands.
 The clipping brought to mind views I had from the deck of the MS Bougainville of clouds above tropical islands.

-This 5'x4' painting is one of several that I have come to think of as views from the Ridge Route looking northward just before descending on I-5 into the Great Central Valley.
-The name suggested itself after I completed the paintings.
+This 5'x4' painting is one of several I have come to think of as views from the Ridge Route looking northward just before descending on I-5 into the San Joaquin Valley portion of California's Central Valley.
+The designation suggested itself some time after I completed the paintings.